JuliaGeometry/OldImmutableArrays.jl/README.md

 ## Features

-- A macro for generating vector and matrix types and methods up to an arbitrary dimension.
+- A function for generating vector and matrix types and methods up to an arbitrary dimension.
 - A default instantiation of types up to dimension 4.
 - Unrolled implementations of arithmetic operations